Generalized forms of types N = 1, 2 and higher gauge theory: Higher algebra- and group-valued generalized forms

 \subsection{Higher group-valued generalized forms}

-In this subsection, we extend the construction of ordinary gauge groups developed in Subsection~\ref{GGT} to the Lie 2- and 3-groups, and we introduce the corresponding higher Maurer--Cartan forms.
-The resulting higher group-valued generalized 0-forms supply the symmetry parameters for higher gauge transformations, which will be detailed in Section~\ref{sec5}.
+In this subsection, we extend the construction of ordinary gauge groups developed in Subsection~\ref{GGT} to Lie $2$- and $3$-groups, and we introduce the corresponding higher Maurer–Cartan forms.
+The resulting higher group-valued generalized $0$-forms provide the symmetry parameters for higher gauge transformations, which will be detailed in Section~\ref{sec5}.